 Simply Essential 6-Piece Towel Set

-Every college student needs a handful of bathroom linens, and Bed Bath & Beyond offers an easy—and budget-friendly—way to stock up on everything you’ll need.
+Every college student needs a handful of bathroom linens, and Bed Bath & Beyond offers an easy and budget-friendly way to stock up on everything you’ll need.
 The 6-Piece Towel Set comes with two towels, two washcloths, and two hand towels, all of which are crafted from soft cotton.
-Score the set in light blue, crisp white, soft gray, or warm sand, or snag a couple different sets and mix and match.
+Score the set in light blue, crisp white, soft gray, or warm sand, or snag a couple of different sets and mix and match.

 simplehuman 1.2-Gallon Round Step Trash Can

-Trash cans are a necessary evil in any space.
-And if you don’t want to put your garbage on full display, you’ll want to score a trash can with a lid.
-The simplehuman Round Step Trash Can is sleek, versatile, and about as cute as a trash can can be.
-And since it comes in a variety of neutral colors, including white and stainless steel, it shouldn’t draw too much attention to itself in your dorm room.
+Trash cans are a necessary evil in any space, and if you don’t want to put your garbage on full display, you’ll want to score a trash can with a lid.
+The simplehuman Round Step Trash Can is sleek, versatile, and about as cute as a trash can could be.
+Since it comes in a variety of neutral colors, including white and stainless steel, it shouldn’t draw too much attention to itself in your dorm room.